 Most of the recent IMT designs involve multitouch interaction.
 We discuss some of them in section 2.6, and appendix A presents some of the designs for completeness of this report.
 The most common multitouch techniques are based on Frustrated Total Internal Reflection (FTIR) and Capacitive Effects.
 FTIR are usually used in combination with one or more video projectors for display, while the Capacitive Effect is mainly used in systems whose displays are LCD screens.

 Hand gesture recognition, which one of the subjects of this thesis, is scarcely proposed as a mean of interaction in the latest systems.
-On the contrary, physical actuators are used by many systems.
-Moreover, in some systems the tabletop itself can even move the actuator [37, 38].
+On the

-1http://en.wikipedia.org/wiki/Computer graphics
+1http://en.wikipedia.org/wiki/Computer_graphics